TheButterflySDK/About/README.md

 [![Platform](https://img.shields.io/badge/Platform-Web-white.svg)](https://github.com/TheButterflySDK/Web)

 ## TL;DR
 Let’s stop the domestic violence together.
-You can use our SDK for sending reports to our help centers, from your mobile app.
+Use our SDK to allow your user send their reports to our help centers around the world, from your mobile app.

 ## Full explanation below 🤓